niki-on-github/nixos-k3s/README.md

 ### Install

-Boot the nixos minimal iso and set the root user password to access the live iso via ssh.
-Then run the following command on remote computer:
+Boot any linux iso (recomended is nixos minimal) and run the following command on remote computer:

 ```bash
 nix run '.#install-system' -- supermicro-k3s root@${IP}
 ```

+Dependeing on the chosen linux iso you may have to set the root user password and enable the ssh server to make the server accessable via ssh.

 > [!NOTE]
 > On my supermicro board i can not boot the official nixos minimal iso.
 Selecting an enty in the live iso grub menu result in loading the default boot device.
 Workaround is to boot an arch linux iso and use the command from above, which automatically uses kexec to load nixos setup.